npm/npm/doc/scripts.md

 Additionally, arbitrary scrips can be run by doing `npm run-script <stage> <pkg>`.

+## DEFAULT VALUES

+npm will default some script values based on package contents.

+* `"start": "node server.js"`:

+  If there is a `server.js` file in the root of your package, then npm will default the `start` command to `node server.js`.

+* `"preinstall": "node-waf clean || true; node-waf configure build"`:

+  If there is a `wscript` file in the root of your package, npm will default the `preinstall` command to compile using node-waf.

 ## ENVIRONMENT

 Package scripts run in an environment where many pieces of information are